Spanish Language Immersion

 Joined by an expert local guide, lose yourself in the fantasy-like architecture of Antoni Gaudí.
 Take in the unique beauty of La Sagrada Família and Parc Güell, two of his most famous creations.
 Later, a scavenger hunt will give you the chance to explore the city in depth, learn the history, and practice the language.

-Homestay and School
+Homestay and Language Courses

 It’s time to say goodbye to your host family after an unforgettable week together.
 Travel on to the city of Granada, where you’ll spend the night.
 Take in the city’s beautiful medieval architecture, dating back to the Moorish occupation.